 Reusable bags are oh-so-bomb.
 Yes, if you forget them, it’s inconvenient.
 But I have the ultimate solution: forget your bags, inconveniently stash everything in your pockets/purse/hood, struggle on home, laugh at yourself by watching this grocery bag sketch.
 You’ll never forget your bags again!

 My favourite discovery of all time is reusable produce bags that are mesh, seal with a drawstring, and are stretchy.
 Unfortunately, the stretch is because they’re made of polyester, which contains micro-plastics and isn’t doing us -nor the environment- any good.
 This doesn’t mean I will be getting rid of my produce bags: I already own them, and it would be wasteful to throw them out to sit in a landfill.
-However, if you don’t have produce bags, consider a Canadian company like Credobags, since their bags are made of organic cotton, and also mesh without the stretch.
+However, if you don’t have produce bags, consider a Canadian company like these, since their bags are made of organic cotton, and also mesh without stretch.

-- If you eat meat, source it en masse.
+If you eat meat, source it en masse.

 First, did you catch the “if?”
 Recent research shows that worldwide, we need to ease up on meat and sugar consumption.
 The Planetary Health Diet is an eating plan that is healthy and comes from sustainable food systems– determined based on research from 37 scientists around the world.
-Shifting towards a plate that is half fruits/veggies and half plant proteins, oils, and whole grains have an added benefit that packaging can be simplified: vegetables and fruit come in peels, and plant proteins like lentils can oftentimes be purchased in bulk.
+Shifting towards a plate that is half fruits/veggies and half-plant proteins, oils, and whole grains have an added benefit that packaging can be simplified: vegetables and fruit come in peels, and plant proteins like lentils can oftentimes be purchased in bulk.

 Store Veggies Without Plastic

 Nature gave fruits and veggies peels for a reason: they can live in the nude!

-My Plastic Free Life has a comprehensive guide to storing veggies both in and outside your fridge, but here are a few plastic free options to get you started:
+My Plastic Free Life has a comprehensive guide to storing veggies both in and outside your fridge, but here are a few plastic-free options to get you started: